Adige-Calculations/OpenFOAM-handbook/src/17_compilation/README.md

 ```

 The previous commands will install the source code and the third party
-software in the chosen installation directory ```/otp/OpenFOAM```, so
+software in the chosen installation directory ```/otp/OpenFOAM```.
-binaries, libraries, and configuration will be in the same directory.
+Binaries, libraries, and configuration will be in the same directory.
 They will not be separated into different locations as a traditional
 UNIX system would have them.
 To check if your system has an adequate
 environment to start the compilation run: